 Francis Rwabuhinga (MA, Makerere University) is the Conservation Education Coordinator for Kibale Snare Removal Program and the Kasiisi Project.
 Francis attended Kasiisi Primary School and was a Kasiisi Scholar before graduating from Makerere University in 2013.
 He now organizes educational programs about forest and chimpanzee conservation in communities around Kibale Forest.
 Francis received the 2013 Conservation Award from the American Society of Primatologists and the International Primatological Society’s 2013 Charles Southwick Conservation Education Commitment Award and was named Educator of the Month by the Primate Education Network.

 Emily Otali (PhD, Makerere University) is the Field Director of the Kibale Chimpanzee Project, directing the daily activities of the field team and long-term data collection.
-In this capacity, Emily also oversees the snare removal program and will be moving into a position as the Field Director of the Kasiisi Project.
-Emily has spent over 10 years at Kanyawara, beginning with her dissertation research on chimpanzee mother-infant behavior.
+In this capacity, Emily also oversees the snare removal program and serves as Field Director of the Kasiisi Project.
+Emily has spent more than 15 years at Kanyawara, beginning with her dissertation research on chimpanzee mother-infant behavior.

-Kibale Chimpanzee Project Field Team: Fred Baguma, Richard Karamagi, James Kyomuhendo, Sunday John, Seezi Atwijuze, Wilberforce Tweheyo, Daniel Akaruhanga.
+Kibale Chimpanzee Project Field Team and Data Specialists: Christine Abbe, Fred Baguma, James Kyomuhendo, Wilberforce Tweheyo, Seezi Atwijuze, Jovia Mahoro.